Outer Hebrides: Uninhabited islands

 View of the Barra Isles from Heaval.
 The village of Castlebay is in the foreground, with Vatersay, and the uninhabited islands of Sandray, Pabbay, Mingulay and Berneray beyond.

 There are more than fifty uninhabited islands greater in size than 40 ha in the Outer Hebrides, including the Barra Isles, Flannan Isles, Monach Islands, the Shiant Islands and the islands of Loch Ròg.
 In common with the other main island chains of Scotland, many of the more remote islands were abandoned during the 19th and 20th centuries, in some cases after continuous habitation since the prehistoric period.
 More than 35 such islands have been identified in the Outer Hebrides alone.
 On Barra Head, for example, Historic Scotland have identified eighty-three archaeological sites on the island, the majority being of a pre-medieval date.
 In the 18th century, the population was over fifty, but the last native islanders had left by 1931.
 The island became completely uninhabited by 1980 with the automation of the lighthouse.

 Some of the smaller islands continue to contribute to modern culture.
-The "Mingulay Boat Song", although evocative of island life, was written after the abandonment of the island in 1938 and Taransay hosted the BBC television series Castaway 2000.
+The "Mingulay Boat Song", although evocative of island life, was written after the abandonment of the island in 1938 and Taransay was the setting for the BBC television series Castaway 2000.
 Others have played a part in Scottish history.
 On 4 May 1746, the "Young Pretender" Charles Edward Stuart hid on Eilean Liubhaird with some of his men for four days whilst Royal Navy vessels patrolled the Minch.

 Smaller isles and skerries and other island groups pepper the North Atlantic surrounding the main islands.
 Some are not geologically part of the Outer Hebrides, but are administratively and in most cases culturally, part of Comhairle nan Eilean Siar.
 73 km to the west of Lewis lies St Kilda, now uninhabited except for a small military base.
 A similar distance to the north of Lewis are North Rona and Sula Sgeir, two small and remote islands.
 While Rona used to support a small population who grew grain and raised cattle, Sula Sgeir is an inhospitable rock.
 Thousands of northern gannets nest here, and by special arrangement some of their young, known as gugas, are harvested annually by the men of Ness.
 The status of Rockall, which is 367 km to the west of North Uist and which the Island of Rockall Act 1972 decreed to be a part of the Western Isles, remains a matter of international dispute.